 At regular times you will have to schedule maintenance events at suitable orbital facilities.
 You will be able to select standard repair / replacement operations or pick new parts to upgrade your ship as you see fit.

-The video below illustrates a typical power-up from a stand-by state.
+The video below illustrates a typical power-up from a “Cold and Dark” state.
 You will find specific information about the various systems in their dedicated sub-sections.

 Managing the ship’s systems is an important part of ASG’s gameplay.
 To make them as consistent as possible they are not hard-coded into the game as a complex set of pre-thought rules.